RamiKrispin/awesome-ds-setting/README.md

 git config --global core.excludesFile ~/.gitignore
 ```

-Adding the `DS_Store` file for the global Git ignore file
+To add file to the global Git ignore file you can use the `echo` command.
+For example, setting Git to ignore the `DS_Store` file on all local repositories:

 ``` shell
 echo .DS_Store >> ~/.gitignore